appsecnz/appsecnz.github.io/conference/index.md

 ## Training

+### Our [Call for Training](https://papercall.io/owaspnz2024-training) is now open, and will close on 15th April.
+If you're interested in presenting training, please submit your proposal(s) now.

 In addition to the main conference on Thursday and Friday, we are pleased to offer training opportunities on Tuesday and Wednesday (3-4 September 2024), at the same venue.

 Training Registration will open on 1 May 2024.
-Information on the classes offered will be placed on our **Pre-Conference Training** page, when available.
+Information on the classes offered will be placed on our **[Pre-Conference Training](training.md)** page, when available.

 ### Training Registration Fees